Skip to content

 jenesis shell --profile my_profile

-You will observe the following text indicating the available contracts in your project.
+You will observe the following text indicating the available contracts in your project:

 Network: fetchai-testnet